Trading Forex and Fundamental Analysis

 TRADE BALANCE

 Trade balance measures the difference in value between a country’s imports and exports of goods and services.
-A surplus occurs if exports exceed imports.
-A deficit occurs if imports exceed exports.
+A surplus occurs when exports exceed imports, while a deficit occurs when imports exceed exports.

-Trade balance is important for Foreign Exchange rates as on every import the domestic currency has to be sold and on every export the domestic currency has to be purchased.
-In other words, a trade surplus enhances the demand for the domestic currency and a trade deficit enhances the supply of the domestic currency.
+Trade balance is important for foreign exchange rates because each import requires selling the domestic currency, and each export requires buying it.
+In other words, a trade surplus increases demand for the domestic currency, while a trade deficit increases its supply.

-Note that the negative market sentiment based on a trade deficit can be recovered if the amount of foreign capital investment is equally strong.
+However, negative market sentiment caused by a trade deficit can be offset if foreign capital investment remains strong.

 -